SharePoint for US government environments

 Here are the differences between the IT admin features for commercial customers and the IT admin features for government cloud customers.

-- Changing a site address is not available for GCC High customers.
+- Changing a site address isn't available for GCC High customers.

 - The SharePoint Migration Tool and Migration Manager require a configuration change.
 For more information, see SPMT government cloud support.

-- Multi-geo is not available for all government cloud customers.
+- Multi-geo isn't available for government cloud customers.

 - The following cards aren't available on the home page of the SharePoint admin center for GCC High and DoD customers: SharePoint storage usage, SharePoint site usage, OneDrive usage, SharePoint file activity, and OneDrive file activity.